Healthy Pregnancy & Birth

 The Cascade Nobody Warned You About

 Hospital birth in the United States is the most medicalized in the developed world — and also among the most dangerous for mothers, producing maternal mortality rates that exceed every other wealthy nation.
-That is not an accident.
-It is the outcome of a system built around institutional convenience, liability management, and the routine application of interventions that were never designed to be universal.
+These outcomes have prompted serious examination of systemic factors — including how standard protocols are developed, adopted, and maintained even when evidence evolves, and the routine application of interventions that were never designed to be universal.

 Most of these interventions are presented as standard care.
 Few are accompanied by meaningful informed consent — the kind that includes the documented risks, the alternatives, and the option to decline.
 What follows is the information that belongs in every birth conversation, but rarely appears in one.